 Over the next five years, the expected outcomes for students utilizing T-CAEIL services are measurable increases in:

-Activity 2: Enhancing Academic Instruction through Faculty Development
+Activity 2: Enhancing Faculty Effectiveness through Strategic Development Activities and Acquisitions

 Over the next five (5) years, Tuskegee University plans to implement a robust schedule of faculty development with the primary goal of enhancing academic instruction.
 This effort will be accomplished through four broad thrusts or objectives.
 Objective one (1) is to identify outside speakers to educate faculty regarding best practices and new instructional methods.
 Driven by institutional data, objective 2 is to identify strong teaching faculty to offer seminars to other faculty members through a “lunch and learn” series.
 Objective 3 is to offer instruction in order to increase the use of Blackboard Learn, the learning management system at TU, in order to improve student learning and overall retention.
 The final objective, objective 4, is to support opportunities for independent faculty development.
 This is a critical area for new faculty, who can benefit from aggressive professional development, and outstanding faculty, who are at the forefront of developing best practices nationally and are equipped to guide their own continued development.